amepas/lab_wiki/Lab-Wiki.md

 This section includes a number of helpful resources that you can use throughout your time at Princeton.

-## Writing Help
+## Writing
+### Princeton Writing Center

 For support on writing, especially academic or scientific writing, Princeton has a great resource called the Writing Center which is here to support you by providing workshops and opportunities to get feedback on your writing.
 For more information, please visit their website: https://writing.princeton.edu/

+### Style guidelines for paper writing
+This is a brief list of points to remember when writing scientific papers.
+They are guidelines, not hard rules; there will always be exceptions.

+- make sure bib entries are consistent and correct. preferred style is [Author, Title, Venue, Year] with optional [Vol, Page] if it's a journal.
+- bib entry for conferences is @inproceedings with just "International Conference on Blah" (drop the "Proceedings of the 8th Annual" junk)
+- bib entry for journals is @article. drop publisher garbage.
+- use \citet when referring to a paper as a noun
+- order the citations appropriately (i.e. alphabetical or chronological depending on bibstyle)

 ## Learning